 Board Feet Timbers (kg CO2e)

-Canada has over 348 million hectares of forest land and grows by approximately 227 million cubic metres per year.
-Of which approximately 148 million cubic metres is harvested, the balance goes un-harvested and dies naturally through age, fire and other causes.
+Canada has over 348 million hectares of forest land which grows by approximately 227 million cubic metres per year.
+Approximately 148 million cubic metres of this is harvested while the balance goes un-harvested and dies naturally through age, fire, and other causes.
 Sustainable forestry recognizes that older mature trees need to be harvested so they can be replaced by young growing forests which consume vast amounts of carbon dioxide.
 Between 1990 - 2014, over 16 billion trees were planted in Canada (approximately 650 million seedlings per year).

-If we take the above example of 2000sq.ft log home it uses approximately 75 cubic metres of wood volume (depends on building type).
+Bearing this in mind, a 2000 sq.ft log home it uses approximately 75 cubic metres of wood volume (varies based on building type).
 This wood volume is replenished by Canada's forest in under 15 seconds.
 Harvesting these stands and building log and timber structures preserves the timber and stores this carbon for centuries.
-This same 2000sq.ft home would store approximately 39 tonnes of carbon (wood is approximately 50% carbon by weight) .
-This is the equivalent of removing your car from the road for 30 years or the average or the energy to heat the average home in Canada for 17 years.
+This same 2000 sq.ft home would store approximately 39 tonnes of carbon (wood is approximately 50% carbon by weight).
+This is the equivalent of removing your car from the road for 30 years or the equivalent amount of energy that would heat the average home in Canada for 17 years.

-Our products are naturally occurring in nature and contact no glue's, VOC's or other toxic contents.
-It has long been known that being outdoors in nature has a stress reducing on humans.
-As well, some recent studies have focused on how wood in buildings has this same effect on our health.
+Our products are naturally occurring in nature and contact no glue's, VOC's, or other toxic contents.
+It has long been known that being outdoors and in nature is stress reducing.
+Some recent studies have focused on how wood in buildings have this same effect on our health.
 We are in our homes and offices now more than ever, so why not come home to surround yourself in the warmth and beauty of a log and timber home!